You may be wondering: Can my special needs child take swim lessons? In short, YES!

 9. Small Class Sizes

-Have questions or want to learn more?
+Have questions or want to learn more about our swim lessons for special needs children?
 Find a location near you and give us a call today!